 The CPUC evaluates the cost-effectiveness of Energy Efficiency and Demand Response portfolios and programs proposed by California’s investor owned utilities by comparing the actual costs of the program to the estimated benefits provided by the programs.

-Demand response is a set of actions taken to reduce electric loads during times of local transmission emergencies or shortage of operating reserves, in order to avoid rotating black-outs.
+Demand response is a set of actions taken by customers to reduce their electric consumption when the during local transmission emergencies or shortage of operating reserves, in order to avoid rotating black-outs.